hpssjellis/j41-jsc3d-advanced-pgb-helloworld/README.md

 Feb 07, 2014

 IT WORKS!

 SEE THE FILE

+myGoo3d.html

-myGoo3d.html      Shows how to load a webpage with an object 3D mesh exported from Blender as a wavefront .obj file that also saves a .mtl file.
+Shows how to load a webpage with an object 3D mesh exported from Blender as a wavefront .obj file that also saves a .mtl file.
 Look great.
 Can use some basic touch commands to view it in 3D.

+Just tested that you can load 2 3D frames in one App page.
+Looks good, amazing how fast it is. the touch comands are a bit sensitive.
+Also my Blender Camera is zoomed out too far, but that is a minor error.

 Below here are my notes while I was working on it.

 Sorry.
 Presently the Github code works, the problem is that the Webkit used by Phonegap does not refresh the page and you get a double 3D image as soon as you try to move it.